 It's crunch time for ICD-10 implementations.
 With the compliance deadline set for October 2014, providers have less than a year to complete the transition within their organizations.
-Given this tight timeline, most should have at
+Given this tight timeline, most should have at least started planning their projects by now.
+Thoughtful ICD-10 planning, and executing those plans, will likely be the difference between a successful transition and missing the deadline.

 There's no way one person can handle the complexity of meaningful use implementation while at the same time leading an ICD-10 transition.